 We can help you with your diagnosis here.

-What are the treatments options for body dysmorphia?
+What are the treatments options for body dysmorphia and addiction?

-BDD is slightly unusual in that it typically requires a number of different treatments.
+BDD and addiction is a complex dual diagnosis that typically requires a number of different treatments.

 These are usually a combination of Cognitive Behavioural Therapy (CBT) and Serotonin Uptake Inhibitor (SRI) antidepressants.